 Lactose overload isn’t the same as lactose intolerance – that is, it isn’t a problem with the production of lactase.
 Rather, lactose overload happens when a baby consumes large amounts of lactose at one time and can’t break it all down.

 - mothers have a natural oversupply of breastmilk in their baby’s early weeks

-- breastfed babies feed frequently and alternate breasts before the breasts have been emptied
+- breastfed babies feed frequently and switch breasts before the breasts have been emptied

 - breastfed babies have a pattern of short breastfeeds – sometimes mothers shorten breastfeeds because of problems like sore nipples or mastitis or to comfort babies with colic